jaicab/jaicab.github.io/_posts/2016-04-13-effortless-accessibility.md

 To make a design accessible, you only need to check that people will vision deficiencies, either temporary or permanent, will be able to read the page comfortably.
 We'll cover colour blindness and partial visual impairment.

-**Colour blindness** affects **1 in 12 men** and **1 in 200 woman**.
-To test it, I'd recommend [Color Oracle](http://colororacle.org/), a free Windows/Mac app that will change the colour rendering on your screen to match different types of colour blindness.
+**Colour blindness** affects around **1 in 12 men** and **1 in 200 women**.
+To test for it, I'd recommend [Color Oracle](http://colororacle.org/), a free Windows/Mac app that will change the colour rendering on your screen to match different types of colour blindness.
 It's great because you can use it to test the site and the design on whatever UI editing software you're using.

 **Partial visual impairment** refers to those with limited vision, and testing for them is literally about having a readable and zoomable text.
 To zoom in a browser, use: